 A few years after her incredible Dreamgirls success, Jennifer Hudson gave this absolutely storming performance of the anthem at the 2009 Superbowl.
-She is impressively precise, while also putting her own stamp on the ending with a spectacularly belted high F. And she makes it look So.
-Easy.
+Seemingly effortless in her precision, Hudson rounds off her rendition with a stunning cadenza, culminating in a belted high F.

-As one of the few singers who have braved it a cappella, Joyce has to be applauded for her boldness.
+As one of the few singers who have braved it a cappella, star American mezzo-soprano Joyce DiDonato has to be applauded for her boldness.
 Her mezzo interpretation of the anthem is refreshingly simple, with ridiculously impressive breath control and a spine-tingling high A flat on the penultimate phrase.
 Amazing stuff.

-Among the annals of national anthems to open the Superbowl, few have topped Whitney’s spectacular 1991 rendition.
+Among the annals of national anthem renditions to open the Superbowl, few have topped Whitney’s spectacular 1991 take.
 Her performance came at a particularly patriotic time, just after the onset of the Persian Gulf War.
 It was released as a single, and re-released after the 9/11 attacks.
-Houston donated all the proceeds to charity.
-Her rendition was so popular partly because of the context of the time, but also, Just.
-Listen.
-To.
-That.
-Voice.
+Houston, who did a lot of humanitarian work away from the spotlight, donated all the proceeds to charity.